sidd1196/M5_Forecasting_Accuracy_Kaggle_competition/README.md

 1. - In notebook I have performed data analysis and data visualization to get some insights from the data.

-2. - In this notebook I have done data preprocessing , feature engineering and then we will use different ML models and different techniques for predicting the sales for validation and test dataset.
+2. - In this notebook I have done data preprocessing , feature engineering and then I used different ML models and different techniques for predicting the sales for validation and test dataset.